Congress has a plan for universal pre-K. Will states opt in? - NewsBreak

 “ I just told members of my leadership that the reconciliation bill was a culmination of my service in Congress, because it was about the children,” she said.
 “It’s about health, their education, the economic security of their families, the security of their families, a clean, safe environment in which they could thrive.”

-The post Congress has a plan for universal pre-K. Will states opt in? appeared first on Arizona Mirror .
+The post Congress has a plan for universal pre-K. Will states opt in? appeared first on New Jersey Monitor .

 Comments / 0